 There are a few restaurants that line the shores here, perfect for a cool refreshment.
 Sunbeds and parasols are available to hire from the lidos, while there are also free sections, plus rocky coves popular with snorkellers.

 Closest to Siracusa, Arenella Beach is another good option.
-Made up of 3 bays, there are rocky and sandy options to choose from – plus a hidden section only accessible by foot.
+Made up of 3 bays, there are rocky and sandy options to choose from with sunbeds and parasols available to hire, plus a few bars and restaurants and hidden section only accessible by foot!

 Sicily is famous for the art of puppetry and, in Siracusa, you’ll find puppet shows to attend.
 There's also the puppet museum on Via della Giudecca to visit.